monarko/piia/GCP-DEPLOYMENT.md

 ## GCP Project Setup

-Create a new project at (GCP Console)[https://console.cloud.google.com].
+Create a new project at [GCP Console](https://console.cloud.google.com).
 Then,

 - Go to `APIs & Services` -> `Credentials` -> `Create credentials` -> `OAuth client ID`
 - Create the credential for `Web application`